 Children who are aged over 21 and under 25, who are unmarried and not in a de facto relationship and who are no longer fulltime students – relevant only to Family by Design Cover memberships.

 agreement private hospital

-Transport Health has negotiated set benefit arrangements with 98% of private hospitals and day facility hospitals throughout Australia, eliminating or minimising out-of-pocket expenses for members according to their level of cover.
+Transport Health has negotiated set benefit arrangements with regards accommodation, theatre fees and other hospital charges with 98% of private hospitals and day facility hospitals throughout Australia, eliminating or minimising out-of-pocket expenses for members according to their level of cover.
 Product excesses and/or co-payments still apply.

 To find an agreement hospital, please use the hospital finder.

 Assisted Reproductive Services includes, but is not limited to:

 Australian Government Rebate on Private Health Insurance

 The Australian Government Rebate on Private Health Insurance was introduced as a financial incentive to help Australians afford private health cover.
 The rebate depends on your age, is income-tested and applies to all Transport Health products.
 The rebate isn’t available for the Lifetime Health Cover loading portion of membership payments, please refer to the Lifetime Health Cover section.

 Your rebate amount is based on your age and assessable income*.
 Below are the thresholds set by the Australian Government for the 2013/14 financial year.

 (FOR 2013/14 FINANCIAL YEAR)